double-a-stories/writing/_posts/2023-06-25-breakfast.md

 layout: post
 title:  "A Nice Breakfast"
 permalink: /rp/breakfast
-tags: vore "roleplay log"
+tags: vore rp
-description: A foodplay RP between Ana the Hyena and Belle the Dragon
+description: Ana and her girlfriend enjoy a nice "filling" meal at Sloppy's Buffet.
 ---

+This is a highly edited transcription of a vore roleplay.

-*(CW: Oral vore.
+Content warning: Oral vore.
+Sex in public.
 F>FF.
+Food play.
 Dubious/nonconsensual.
 Musk hypnosis.
-Oral/vaginal sex.
 Digestion.
 Stuffing.
 Food play.
 Multi-prey.
 Permadeath.
-Scat disposal.)*
+Scat disposal.

+---

 Syrupy sunlight dribbles between the blinds, over marshmallow white pillows, and pools around two bodies nestled together like sausages.
 An enormous spotted hyena, and a stout white dragoness.
 The hyena wipes sleep from her orange eyes, but remains nestled in the little bed.
 It's cozy, albeit a little small for her enormous curvy figure.
 A little drool has accumulated in her mouth, which she swallows.
 Feeling her girlfriend stir next to her, she puts her face right next to hers, and murmurs, "Morning Belle!"